Exact worst-case convergence rates of gradient descent: a complete analysis for all constant stepsizes over nonconvex and convex functions: Introduction

 The constraint on the stepsize values ensures a decrease in the function value after a single iteration.
-We assume access to a first-order oracle denoted by the set of triplets $\mathcal{T}:=\{(x_i,g_i,f_i)\}_{i \in \mathcal{I}} \subseteq \mathbb{R}^d\times\mathbb{R}^d\times\mathbb{R}$, where $\mathcal{I}$ is an index set, providing information about the iterates, their gradients and the corresponding function values.
-We assume the function $f$ to be bounded from below and denote $f_* := \inf_x f(x) > -\infty$.
-Since in the nonconvex case convergence to a global minimizer cannot be guaranteed by first-order algorithms, the analysis is tailored to identifying a stationary point and quantifying the minimum gradient norm across all iterates, expressed as $ \min_{0 {} \leq {} i {} \leq {} N} \{\|\nabla f(x_i)\|^2\}$, subject to initial optimality gap $f(x_0)-f_*$. \begin{remark} In our theorems, $f_*$ can be replaced by some $f_{\infty}$ denoting the limit of the converging sequence of function values towards a stationary point, such that $f_{\infty} > f_*$. \end{remark}
+We assume access to a first-order oracle denoted by the set of triplets $\mathcal{T}{}\coloneqq{}\{(x_i,g_i,f_i)\}_{i \in \mathcal{I}} \subseteq \mathbb{R}^d\times\mathbb{R}^d\times\mathbb{R}$, where $\mathcal{I}$ is an index set, providing information about the iterates, their gradients and the corresponding function values.
+We assume the function $f$ to be bounded from below and denote $f_* {}\coloneqq{} \inf_x f(x) > -\infty$.
+In the nonconvex case, where first-order methods cannot guarantee convergence to a global minimizer, analysis focuses on the stationarity measure $ \min_{0 {} \leq {} i {} \leq {} N} \{\|\nabla f(x_i)\|^2\}$, typically bounded in terms of the initial optimality global gap $f(x_0)-f_*$, or, when $f_*$ is unknown, by the observable decrease $f(x_0)-f(x_N)$.
+We denote $[x]_{+} {}\coloneqq{} \max\{x, 0\}$ for any $x \in \mathbb{R}$. \begin{remark} A tight (exact) performance bound is established in two steps: (i) providing an \textit{upper bound} of the convergence measure and (ii) constructing a problem instance (a \textit{lower bound}) achieving it.
+For convenience, the performance measure is often called \textit{(convergence) rate}.
+This term refers not only to the asymptotic expression, such as $ \mathcal{O}(\cdot)$, but also to its associated, and often exact, constant. \end{remark}